-MiningMath is a Brazilian company, which formerly emerged as a consulting firm with multiple services for the mining industry.
+MiningMath has been formerly conceived as a consulting firm from the union of multidisciplinary professionals from engineering, geology, computational mathematics, and computer science to provide services and solve complex challenges within the mining industry.
 Holding a solid expertise in mining, applied mathematics, data science, and optimization, MiningMath started a new stage focused on its own technological development to help mining companies to create sustainable value.

-The following video shows an introduction to SimSched, approaching technical concepts from Engineering.
+The following video shows an introduction to MiningMath, approaching technical concepts from Engineering.

 The following table summarizes MiningMath's optimization modules and services for custom assistance.